liferay/liferay-docs/devGuide/en/chapters/09-themes-and-layouts.markdown

 ### Creating a Layout Template Project [](id=creating-a-layout-template-project-liferay-portal-6-2-dev-guide-09-en)

-With the Plugins SDK you can deploy layout templates as plugins, and creating layout templates with Liferay Developer Studio is easier than ever.
-Let's call our layout template called "Columns 1 4 1".
+With the Plugins SDK, you can deploy layout templates as plugins, and creating layout templates with Liferay Developer Studio is easier than ever.
+Let's create a layout template called *Columns 1 4 1*.

 ***Using Developer Studio:***